backend-development/backend-development-textbook/source/rails_authentication.md

 Password Storage
 --------------

+When storing passwords in a web app there are a lot of things you can do wrong: store the password as plain text, for example.

+Rails comes with built in functions for handling passwords, which go a long way to following the [OWASP recommendations](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet).

+It assumes that you have an attribute "password_digest" in your model (and no attribute "password"), and that you have added 'bcrypt' to the Gemfile.

 ### has secure password

-Rails comes with the following automatism for handling passwords, which go a long way to following the [OWASP recommendations](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet).

-It assumes that you have an attribute "password_digest" in your database (and no attribute "password").

-You can use it like this: Add the gem 'bcrypt' to the Gemfile, and `has_secure_password` to your user model:
+Add `has_secure_password` to your user model:

 ``` ruby
 class User < ActiveRecord::Base